BlockScope/blockscope/www-hakyll/drafts/2021-12-14-ghc-corroborate.rst

 It can be hard compiling a plugin when you don't know what imports you need across GHC versions.
 What has been renamed?
 What has been added?
-To help with the import problem, I wrote ghc-corroborate_ as a simpler, flatter API into the guts of GHC for those writing type checker plugins that's stable across GHC versions.
+To help with the import problem, I wrote ghc-corroborate_ as a simpler, flatter API into the guts of GHC for those writing type checker plugins.

 Backstory
 ---------